Noida authority demolishes multiple encroachments in Grand Omaxe society | Law-Order

 The Noida Authority on Friday bulldozed encroachments into common spaces by several apartment owners in Grand Omaxe housing society, where a spat between politician Shrikant Tyagi and another resident over the same issue had triggered a major row last month.

-ACP (Central Noida 1) Abdul Qadir said, ''After the initial resistance there was no law and order situation in the process.
-Adequate security personnel have been deployed.''
-PTI KIS RDT
+''After the initial resistance there was no law and order situation in the process.
+Adequate security personnel have been deployed,'' ACP (Central Noida 1) Abdul Qadir said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)